Why Talk about Good Touch, Bad Touch?

 At 2.5 years now, he is warming up to the idea that his body belongs to him and he can reserve certain parts as ‘private’.
 I always give him the correct name of a body part, when he asks.
 This will also allow him to know his anatomy well and be able to communicate to me, if he needs to, using the right words.
 Not only will it help children to tell parents if anyone touched them inappropriately it will also help parents a great deal to comprehend.
 Also when children are under the weather, aren’t we pulling our hair out?
 If only they could tell us what is bothering them? – Bingo!
 If they know it they will spell it!
 Telling them the correct names of their body parts will make life easier for everyone; especially them.

-As for me, I am no expert at parenting but I never encourage my son to kiss or hug anyone except immediate family.
+As for me, I am no expert at parenting, but I never encourage my son to kiss or hug anyone against his will.
 I see parents, quite often, telling their kids to plant a kiss on an aunt’s cheek or hug a close uncle.
 I think one should not impose on their children to shower affection on others – let it be their choice.

 Illustrated children’s book to help children learn about personal safety, private parts and appropriate touching.
 Includes a guide for parents with prevention tips for recognising possible child abuse.